AdobeDocs/cc-everywhere/src/pages/guides/index.md

 ### Quick actions: Fast media edits

 [Quick actions](https://www.adobe.com/express/feature/quick-actions) are fast editing tools for images and videos.
-This SDK lets you embed quick actions on your website with just a few lines of code.
+This API lets you embed quick actions on your website with just a few lines of code.
 Ideal for quick touch-ups or adjustments for social media and marketing content, these tools include:

 - Resizing, cropping, and trimming tools.
 - Background removal and file compression.